fuzzygroup/blog/_posts/2018-04-24-ten-things-i-learned-from-a-job-hunt-for-a-senior-engineering-role.md

 [Sign Up for Job Hound Today!](https://www.jobhound.io)

+Also here is [Job Hound on Product Hunt](https://www.producthunt.com/posts/job-hound) in case you want to toss me an upvote.
+Thanks in advance.

 # Conclusion and What this Means for the Industry and the Job Seeker

 I wouldn't underestimate these changes to the hiring process and their impact on the industry as a whole.
 Here's how I see things changing: